How to Choose The Best Wig – Advice From Simone Thomas Bournemouth Wig Specialists

 Some of the main differences between synthetic and human hair wigs are:

 Weight: Synthetic wigs are often much lighter than real human hair wigs.
 This can be an important issue if the wig is intended for daily use as synthetic is easier to wear and carry.
 Many patients are looking for a wig to cover up hair loss that is longer term or permanent.
-At our hair loss clinic in Reading, we find these patients do not want a wig that will make them feel uncomfortable and are more likely to choose synthetics.
+At our hair loss clinic in Dorset, we find these patients do not want a wig that will make them feel uncomfortable and are more likely to choose synthetics.
 Women who are looking for a wig to wear on a regular basis for style reasons also may prefer synthetic to human hair for the easier wear-ability.

 Style: Most synthetic wigs come pre-styled and will hold that style for a long time.
 Human hair wigs often come un-styled for the user to create their own design.
 This is mostly because human hair does not hold a style for long-term storage or shipping.
 It will hold a style as long as your own natural hair normally would.
 This is great for women who love to style their hair and create new looks with their wigs.
 Women on the go often choose synthetics because they do not have to bother with constant styling but can simply slip on their wig and be on their way.

 Care: While synthetic wigs are much easier to care for overall, the most important thing to remember is never to expose your synthetic wig to heat.
 Any heat source from blow dryers to heating vents or, of course, open flames will seriously damage the fibres of a synthetic wig, whilst real wigs can be styled using any device normally used on your own hair without damage.
 Human hair wigs need to be cared for in much the same way as your human hair.

 This includes washing and re-styling, whereas most synthetic wigs are of the ‘shake and go’ variety requiring very little maintenance, although longer styles may require light picking or finger combing.